 - Once you apply the outline formatting to a selected shape or line, remember to save your presentation.

-Formatting Lines (and Shape Outlines) in PowerPoint 2013 for
+Formatting Lines for Shapes in PowerPoint 2013 for Windows

-Formatting Lines (and Shape Outlines) in PowerPoint 2011
+Formatting Lines for Shapes in PowerPoint 2011 for Mac

-Formatting Outlines for Shapes in PowerPoint 2010 for
+Formatting Lines for Shapes in PowerPoint 2010 for Windows

-Formatting Outlines for Shapes in PowerPoint 2007 for
+Formatting Lines for Shapes in PowerPoint 2007 for Windows

 Formatting Lines for Shapes in PowerPoint 2003 and 2002 for Windows